Market

 SECRETARIAL AUDITOR

-Report for the financial year ending 31st March 2025 is given in
+The Secretarial Auditors' Report for the financial year ending 31st March 2026 is given in Annexure I, which forms part of this report.

 As required under Section 134(3) (m) of the Companies Act, 2013, read with rules made there under, the information relating to